Change baker options#

 Multi signature account

-1. Go to Multi Signature Transactions, select Make new proposal, and then select Update baker stake.
+1. Go to Multi Signature Transactions, select Make new proposal, and then select Update validator stake.

-2. Select the account whose baker stake you want to change.
+2. Select the account whose validator stake you want to change.

 3. Enter the new amount that you want to stake if you want to change that.
 Change the restaking preference if you want to change that.
 Click Continue.